RAAF Base Glenbrook

 RAAF Base Glenbrook is a Royal Australian Air Force (RAAF) base located in Glenbrook, in the Lower Blue Mountains, approximately 60 km west of the Sydney central business district in New South Wales, Australia.

 The base serves as home to Headquarters Air Command of the RAAF.
 There is no airfield although it has a heliport, or helicopter landing site (HLS) and most administrative services are located on the nearby RAAF Base Richmond.
 Parts of the 28 ha site are heritage-listed and comprise the Officers' Mess, once the Hotel.

 During World War Two, men stationed at the base co-ordinated the stockpiling of mustard gas in the disused Glenbrook railway tunnel.

-In 2009 the Minister for Defence, John Faulkner, announced that the base would be closed by 2015, and its command operations transferred to RAAF Base Amberley.
+In 2009 the Minister for Defence, John Faulkner, announced that the base would be closed for revovations in 2015, and its command operations transferred to RAAF Base Amberley.

+In 2026, the Federal Government’s Defence Estate Audit recommended the sale of RAAF Base Glenbrook.